Uncontained

 This then shifts over to a house that is also isolated.
 The boy and girl from the synopsis live here, Jack (Jack Nelson) and Brooke (Brooke Nelson).
 They are playing in the snow.
 Something of note here is that the boy is carrying around a large gun.
 We learn that it is a dart gun that he has loaded with tranquilizers.
 Both of them are also young.

 Now that I’ve set that up, where I’ll start is by saying I didn’t realize that the star of the film is also our writer/director.
-I’m guessing that the two children are his real kids.
+The two children are his real kids.
 It seems that the mother is also his wife.
 Casting them in all these roles was probably out of convenience, but I also don’t think they were bad either.
 The two children aren’t great, but they felt like kids to me.
 That’s all I ask for.
 Jack has a harder go here since he has to be defiant to protect his younger sister.
 Nelson has a good look as our lead and I like the mysterious nature that he has.
 Nicole doesn’t show up until later, but she is good with her performance.
 She’s also quite attractive.
 I just wanted to give credit to this family for this aspect of the project.

 Let’s then shift back over to the story.
 We do have good elements here.
 This doesn’t have the largest budget but they take advantage of doing a movie that is set during a lockdown.
 We learn through subtle lines that martial law is in place.
 They’re trying to protect people by having them stay inside.
 The house that the children are living in is high-tech and there’s an explanation as to why there.
 It has these large windows which make for good scenes at night.
 They do well with having it set well outside of town since that hides things.
 It makes it feel like the start of the apocalypse.

 In conclusion, this is a solid independent take on the infected film.
 It does well with capturing that beginning of the apocalypse feel with being mostly inside a house in the woods.
 There is a limited cast, making it seem like there aren’t a lot of people left.
 The acting was solid to give the characters personality.
 This is led by what I’m guessing is the Nelson family.
 I’d also credit O’Meara as well.
 This is made well enough.
 The cinematography, framing and effects lead the way there.
 This is one that I rather enjoyed, even if I do have slight issues here.
 None of them are glaring.
 I would recommend it to fans of this subgenre for sure.
+It also held up after this second watch and solidified its score for me.

 My Rating: 7 out of 10